-This program applies only to Market America Independent Distributors residing in Canada.
-Market America Independent Distributors residing in the United States wishing to work with Health Professionals must refer to Chapter 9 of this Career Manual.
+This program applies only to Market America Independent UnFranchise® Owners residing in Canada.
+Market America Independent UnFranchise Owners residing in the United States wishing to work with Health Professionals must refer to Chapter 9 of this UnFranchise Manual.
 The International HP/HP1 Program offers products and services to Health Professionals seeking customized wellness and financial solutions for their practices comprised of nutrition, weight management, and much more.

-Health Professionals may participate in the program as a Health Professional Distributor (“HP”) or as a Health Professional 1 (“HP1”).
+Health Professionals may participate in the program as a Health Professional UnFranchise Owner (“HP”) or as a Health Professional 1 (“HP1”).

 (A) HP: HPs participate in the Market America Management Performance Compensation Plan (“MPCP”).
 HPs therefore must meet all the requirements imposed by the MPCP.
 Please see Chapter 8 for further information on MPCP.
 All training and activations requirements apply to HPs.

 (B) HP1: HP1 option provides Health Professionals with the opportunity to develop ancillary income from within their current practice by making retail profit and earning commission from sales of Market America products.